Music Teaching Rates of Pay

 How we set our rates

-We are recommending an increase of approximately 5.25% to our hourly teaching rate, recognising that inflation and the cost of living have remained high, but also that inflation is predicted to fall later in 2023.
-We believe that 5.25% represents an increase that is achievable for members and reasonable for engagers.
+We are recommending an increase of 6% to our hourly teaching rate, recognising that inflation has been high since our previous recommendations.
+We believe that 6% represents an increase that is achievable for members and reasonable for engagers.

-We are resetting our workshop rate at £250 per day following feedback from members.
-We believe that this rate was previously pitched too low.
+We are increasing our workshop rate by 10% following feedback from members.

 While we advise members and engagers to refer to our rates and guidance, members are free to use their discretion and set their rates according to their own criteria.
 Engagers should note that the freedom to negotiate rates is a marker of genuine self-employment.